-First off, you might be looking at the title and thinking camel crickets?
-What the heck is a camel cricket?
-Great question!
-Most of us have probably encountered a camel cricket or two dozen in our lives, we just weren’t aware of what the creepy thing we were facing was exactly.
-Is it a cricket?
-Is it a spider?
-Is it some mutant cross-breed?
-In simple terms, a camel cricket is a part of the cricket family that has similarities to a spider in looks.
-It can be referred to as a “spricket” or spider-cricket.
-In more formal terms, it is part of the Rhaphidophoridae family and has 6 legs with the two legs in back being longer and two antennas and a one-humped back.
+Most people have never heard of camel crickets.
+The truth is that most of us have probably encountered a camel cricket or two dozen in our lives, we just weren’t aware of what the creepy thing we were facing was exactly.
+A camel cricket is a part of the cricket family that has similarities to a spider in looks.
+In fact, many people will refer to this pest as a “spricket” or spider-cricket.
+In more formal terms, it is part of the Rhaphidophoridae family and has 6 legs with the two legs in the back being longer, two antennae, and a hump-shaped back.

 Camel crickets are actually harmless to humans.
-They don’t bite, they don’t make noises like normal crickets, they don’t fly and do not spread illness or disease.
+They don’t bite, they don’t make noises like normal crickets, they don’t fly, and do not spread illness or disease.
 In order to defend themselves, they use their longer back legs to leap at their predators.
-The bad thing about this is that they may consider you a predator and leap at you – a terrifying thought.
+The bad thing about this is that they may consider you a predator and leap at you, which can be somewhat terrifying for anyone.

 How to Get Rid of Camel Crickets

-Camel Crickets – Everything You Didn’t Know You Needed To Know in Knoxville TN
+Camel Crickets – Everything You Need To Know in Knoxville TN